LeanKit-Labs/riaktive/README.md

 This call retrieves the documents (instead of only the keys) and passes each one as soon as it is retrieved to the `.progress` callback.

 ## Search (Solr)
-Riaktive supports the ability to define a schema and index per bucket and then query a Solr index and return documents to the result promise's `.progress` callback as they are retrieved.
-The promise's `.then` callback will also receive the search statistics from Solr on successful calls.
+Riaktive supports the ability to define a schema and index per bucket and then query a Solr index and return documents to the promise's `progress` callback as they are retrieved.
+The promise's `.then` callback will also receive the search statistics from Solr as well as the keys and documents via `keys` and `docs` properties on successful calls.

 ### Search schema
 When defining a bucket, the search schema is defined with the following properties: